saattrupdan/saattrupdan.github.io/_posts/2019-09-07-naturalselection-easily-evolve-neural-networks.md

 Next is where `NaturalSelection` enters the picture.
 All we have to do is define an object of the `NNs` class with the parameters we want, representing a population of neural networks.
 From which we can call its `evolve` method to run the genetic algorithm.

+I will be tuning the default set of hyperparameters, which are the following:

+* Optimizer, ranging over `adam`, `adamax` and `nadam`
+* Initializer, ranging over `lecun_uniform`, `lecun_normal`, `glorot_uniform`, `glorot_normal`, `he_uniform` and `he_normal`
+* Activation function in the hidden layers, ranging over `relu` and `elu`
+* Batch size, ranging over 16, 32, 64
+* Individual neurons in five hidden layers, ranging over 16, 32, 64, 128, 256, 512 and 1024
+* Input dropout and individual dropouts after each hidden layer, ranging over 0%, 10%, 20%, 30%, 40% and 50%.

+Again, these are merely default values and can be changed by setting `input_dropout`, `hidden_dropout`, `neurons`, `optimizer`, `hidden_activation`, `batch_size` and/or `initializer` to range over other values.

-Here I set the size of the population to 30 and evolve it for 30 generations.
+Here I set the size of the population to 30 and evolve it for 30 generations, by which I mean that I will be working with 30 neural networks and run the above-mentioned algorithm 30 times.

 All we want to do is train the networks to the point where we can distinguish the good ones from the bad, so I ended up only training them for a single epoch.
 To avoid some networks that take *ages* to train I also set the maximum training time to two minutes.
-The other parameters are self-explanatory and completely standard:
+The other parameters are self-explanatory and [completely standard](https://keras.io/examples/cifar10_cnn/):

 ```python
 >>> import naturalselection as ns